Andreea-Lita/Daily-Planner-App-/README.md

 # Daily-Work-Planner-App

 ## Description
- It is a overview about a work day scheduler that provides access to a simple calendar application.
+ It is an overview of a workday scheduler that provides access to a simple calendar application.
  This simple calendar application allows users to create and manage daily schedules by saving events for each hour of the workday.
 It provides a visual overview of the day's events and helps users stay organized and efficient.
  Features:
 -The current day is prominently displayed at the top of the calendar for easy reference;
--Standard business hours (9 AM to 5 PM) are divided into clear timeblocks for structured event planning;
+-Standard business hours (9 AM to 5 PM) are divided into clear time blocks for structured event planning;
--Users can easily add events by clicking on a timeblock and entering text in the provided input field;
+-Users can easily add events by clicking on a time block and entering text in the provided input field;
--Events are saved vin lcal storage and persisted between page refreshes using local storage, ensuring data continuity;
+-Events are saved in local storage and persisted between page refreshes using local storage, ensuring data continuity;
 -Past, present, and future timeblocks are visually distinguished using color-coding for quick visual comprehension.
 -When refresh page, saved events persists!